Everything we know after Migos rapper Takeoff shot and killed

 They later added that two other victims were “taken in private vehicles to hospitals”.

 Quavo was unharmed in the incident.
-Since the shooting, several graphic vidoes – which apparently show the shooting and the aftermath – have emerged online.
+Since the shooting, several graphic vidoes – which apparently show the incident and its aftermath – have emerged online.

-Many fans have condemned the sharing of the footage and urged those posting them to take the videos down.
+Fans have condemned the sharing of the footage and urged those posting them to remove the videos.

-Celebrities including Khloé Kardashian, AJ Tracey, and Jamaal Bowman have paid tribute to the musician.
+Celebrities including Khloé Kardashian and AJ Tracey have paid tribute to the musician.
 Fellow rapper Desiigner – behind the hit 2016 song “Panda” – has since shared an emotional video of himself breaking down in tears speaking about the rapper’s death.

+The Houston police held a press conference on Tuesday (1 November) to address the fatal shooting.

+Police Chief Troy Finner reminded reporters in the room of the “human element” of the incident, stating that has has spoken to Takeoff’s mother.

 Alongside the late Takeoff and Quavo, Migos also features Offset, who is married to Cardi B.